Yadnesh-Ranshevare/Next.js/README.md

 const [data, formAction, isPending] = useActionState(saveUser,{message:''});
 ```
 Here:
-- **`saveUser`**:  action that to be perform on form submission, from the code snippet we can see that its a function that save the user info and after successful completion of this code it will send a result object
+- **`saveUser`**:  action that to be perform on form submission, from the code snippet we can see that its a function that save the user info, and after successful completion of this code it will send a result object that contains the message
 ```js
 async function saveUser() {
     // code to save the user